The Fascinating Ways Different Colours in Interior Design Affect Mood

 Of course you can also add colour to your home without painting the walls.
 Dark brown wooden furniture and dark leather sofas or chairs are great for when you want to add feelings of power and strength – great for some office environments when you want to impress or for a classy home library.

 Black is a bold and elegant colour that works well in modern interior design.
 An all-black room would be overwhelming but black adds a superb contrast when balanced well with other colours.
-Black can be used in many areas of the home to make a space feel functional and sophisticated.
-Black details are especially great for simplistic and minimalist interior design.
+The colour black can be used in many areas of the home to make a space feel functional and sophisticated.
+Likewise, black details are especially great for simplistic and minimalist interior design.
 Black looks great with white and metals like gold, silver or brass.

 Last but not least, white.
 White is the most important colour in interior design and in design in general.
 The blank, white spaces are so important to the overall look.
 White is a neutraliser and a blank canvas for the rest of your design ideas but also a colour of its own.

 White represents peace, tranquillity and cleanliness which is great for all rooms in a home.
 In more minimal interior design styles such as Scandinavian interiors and Japanese design, there is always plenty of white, usually combined with other neutral colours and natural materials which creates an ideal environment for simple living.
-White can successfully be combined with pretty much any other colour too.
+You can also successfully combine white with pretty much any other colour.
 Naturally, using white on your walls will make your space look and feel bigger which is always a good thing.

 Another variation of the colour white, is also cream which can exude the same calming and peaceful effects.
 It’s important to make the most of the colour cream throughout your home as it can break up any stronger colours, and it also provides a more muted option compared to white.
 For example, you may want to add a cream rug to your living room to help create the illusion of space and luxury.
 There are so many different ways to make the most of white and cream shades when refining your interior décor.